nuxt-modules/i18n/docs/content/en/lang-switcher.md

 To provide dynamic parameters translations, dispatch the `i18n/setRouteParams` mutation as early as possible when loading a page.
 The passed in object must contain the mappings from the locale `code` to an object with a mapping from slug name to expected slug value for given locale.

+You should replace `postId` with the appropriate route parameter.

 An example:

 ```vue